Ghost of Tsushima: Critical reception

 Critics generally praised the gameplay.
 Miller enjoyed the variety in enemies and added that combat remained challenging and riveting even when the player was approaching the end of the game.
 He felt that the game's two playstyles were both satisfying, and lauded Sucker Punch for allowing players to freely choose their approaches to objectives and missions.
 Writing for GamesRadar, Rachel Weber agreed that the game was challenging.
 She added that it "flowed like a dance" and remarked that the combat had a large emphasis on the timing of attacks and parries.
 Standoffs were particularly praised for evoking the feelings of Japanese samurai movies.
 Saltzman appreciated the combat system and compared it to the early Assassin's Creed games, the Batman Arkham series, and Sekiro: Shadows Die Twice.
 He also enjoyed the progression system, as players are not required to grind for experience to level up and difficulty does not suddenly ramp up as the player progresses.
 Mike Williams from USgamer felt that combat was "decent", but the camera angle and the lack of a lock-on system mean that players cannot easily control the battlefield as opponents swarm in on Jin from various directions with different styles of attacks.
 Several critics were disappointed by the stealth gameplay as they felt it was too rudimentary.
 Both Williams and Saltzman noted that the artificial intelligence was inadequate.

 Weber described the game's world as a "work of art", Miller described it as a "painter's vision of feudal Japan", and Saltzmann wrote that its visual landscape was one of the best ever for an open world game.
 Critics particularly praised how the game used elements of nature like wind and birds to guide players to their objectives, with Williams describing the guiding wind system as a "major innovation".
 Tran wrote that guiding wind encouraged players to explore the game world and made them more likely to "follow winding roads around mountains and along river bank" instead of simply choosing the most direct route.
 Critics also enjoyed the way that the game offered moments of relief and calmness.
 Miller liked the world design for encouraging players to explore, but lamented that some of the platforming sessions were too static and limiting.
-Chris Carter, writing for Destructoid, enjoyed some of the open world activities, singling out the composition of haiku and bathing in hotsprings as examples of unique optional content; conversely, Tapsell was disappointed by the game's open world structure and found it to be unimaginative and outdated.
-Tapsell added that the side content and points of interest lacked variety and a sense of mystery.
+Chris Carter, writing for Destructoid, enjoyed some of the open world activities, singling out haiku composition and bathing in hotsprings as examples of unique optional content; conversely, Tapsell was disappointed by the game's open world structure and found it to be unimaginative and outdated, adding that the side content and points of interest lacked variety and a sense of mystery.
 Andrew Webster from The Verge felt that these repetitive open world activities undermined the game's innovative ideas.
 Kirk McKeand from VG247 also criticized the game's open world activities for hindering the pacing of the story and deemed the structure of some quests "archaic".